Cloud-Schematics/hpc-fss-cluster/README.md

 ### Bare metal support

 Use standalone ibm-cloud-provider and Terraform to deploy bare metal servers.
-Since `datacenter` and `fixed_config_preset` must be specified and there is no good way to make sure the values can be satisfied, you may need to try several times.
+Since `datacenter` and `fixed_config_preset` must be specified and there is no guarantee of availability, you may need to try several different values.

 You can use `D2620V4_128GB_2X800GB_SSD_RAID_1_K80_GPU2` as a GPU preset.

+When deploying bare metal servers, these variables can be especially useful:
+- master_use_bare_metal - If set to `true`, bare metal masters are created.
+If set to `false`, VM masters are created.
+- number_of_compute_bare_metal  - The number of bare metal compute nodes to deploy.
+- datacenter_bare_metal - The data center to create resources in.
+You can get the list by running `bluemix cs locations`.
+- os_reference_bare_metal - An operating system reference code that is used to provision the bare metal server.

 ## Community Contribution Requirements